- How PSA is Changing the Operation of Services Businesses – by Mark Robinson

 The first versions of PSA back in the late 1990s were rather simpler.
 They arose among fast-growing consultancies looking for ways to improve the efficiency of their billing processes based on learning from previous experience.
 Before that, the standard practice was to use a variety of spreadsheets, populated manually.

 There were a variety of ways in which people tried to use technology to do this in a systematic way.
 Some businesses built their own solutions, others bought products and customized them.
-Accounting software vendors like SAP recognised that by adding a few verticalized features they could differentiate their horizontal accounting solution against other vendors who were basically selling a one-size fits all solution.
+Accounting software vendors like SAP recognized that by adding a few verticalized features they could differentiate their horizontal accounting solution against other vendors who were basically selling a one-size fits all solution.
 They started to tailor their offerings to specific markets.

 The Move Towards Forward-looking Analysis